codeforanchorage/2015-Strategic-Plan/README.md

 ###Engagement
 - Conduct regular surveys about satisfaction with hack nights and events
 - Reach out to local businesses (brewers, restaurants, etc.) about providing food sponsorship for events, because well-fed contributors are happier contributors.

+###With Muni Transit
+- Create a SMS realtime bus app
+- Work on changes to routes and times for GTFS

 ## Outcomes
 _Things we should be able to say at the end of 2015:_